 If you want to move on to the higher license levels, you must pass each exam in order starting with the Technician.

 If you want to get your license, it’s not as hard as you think.
 You can take our online class at Ham Radio Prep that will teach you all of the material on the exam in just 10 lessons.

-It only takes a few hours to complete even if you’re a complete beginner, so after the video, we’ll include a link so you can get started.
+It only takes a few hours to complete even if you’re a complete beginner, take a free lesson to get started.

 With licensing out of the way, let’s talk more about what you can do with ham radio.

 Hams around the world leverage their frequency privileges in many different ways, but the three main areas are Emergency and Off-Grid Communications, Technological Advancement, and Hobby & Contesting.